On ultrafilter extensions of first-order models and ultrafilter interpretations: Introduction

 Theorem~\ref{modeltopology} (\cite{Saveliev,Saveliev(inftyproc)}) describes topological properties of the $\,\wt{\;}\;$-extensions and serves as a~base of Theorem~\ref{modelSET}, the Second Extension Theorem of~\cite{Saveliev(inftyproc)}.
-(A~very partial case of the latter theorem, in which the models under consideration are semigroups, has been appeared in~\cite{Berglund et al}, Theorem~4.5.3.)
+(A~very particular instance of the latter theorem, in which the models under consideration are semigroups, has been appeared in~\cite{Berglund et al}, Theorem~4.5.3.)

 \begin{theorem} Let $\mathfrak A$~be a~model.
 In the extension~$\wt{\,\mathfrak A\,}$, all operations are right continuous and all relations right clopen w.r.t.~the universe of~$\mathfrak A$. \end{theorem}